How to Solder

 Using a third-hand tool secure both wires.
 Take a hot soldering iron and apply heat to the connection.
 Make sure that soldering iron touches both wires simultaneously.

-After a couple of seconds add a solder.
+After a couple of seconds feed some solder to the connection.

 Remove solder first, then soldering iron.